Tampa International Airport: Terminal

 Tampa International Airport's Landside/Airside terminal was the first of its type in the world.
 There is a central Landside Terminal where baggage and ticketing functions take place.
 The Landside Terminal is surrounded by four Airside satellites where airliner embarkment and disembarkment occur.
-Each Airside is connected to the Landside Terminal via an elevated automated people mover (APM) system which employs 16 Bombardier Innovia APM 100 Shuttle Cars.
+Each Airside is connected to the Landside Terminal via an elevated automated people mover (APM) system which employs 16 Bombardier Innovia APM 100 Shuttle Cars, which are in the process of being replaced to Bombardier Innovia APM 300R C801B.
 TPA was the first airport in the world to deploy a fully automated, driver-free people mover system and is host to Bombardier Transportation's longest-running APM system.
 There are four active airsides (A, C, E, and F) with 59 gates.
 All were constructed after 1985 and all airsides include a food court and gift shop, as well as outdoor smoking patios.
 Airsides E and F contain duty-free shops in addition to the regular gift shops to serve passengers arriving or departing on international flights.